vegaprotocol/documentation/docs/concepts/vega-wallet.md

 Read on to understand the basic concepts of wallets and keys, and how they work.

 :::info
-For getting started guides and information about downloading a Vega Wallet, visit the [Vega Wallet section](/docs/tools/vega-wallet) of the documentation.
+For getting started guides and information about downloading a Vega Wallet, visit the [Tools section](/docs/tools/vega-wallet) of the documentation.
 :::

 ## Cryptographic keys